Redaction of Unlawful Restrictive Covenants & Personal Information

 Public Help Requested to Eliminate Discriminatory Practices of the Past & Eliminate Personal Information, too.

-Black History Month ushers in a series of months that celebrate the diversity of America.
+Americans recognize eleven months that celebrate our nation's great diversity.
 These month-long celebrations encourage reflection upon advances resulting in the elimination of discriminatory laws and unfair practices in our nation’s past.

 Many states – Delaware included – passed laws that prevent the recording of property documents discriminating against people for race, color, creed, religion, sex, sexual orientation, gender identity, disability, age, marital status, familial status, source of income, national original, ancestry, or housing status.
 (9 Del C. 41 §9605(b)).